anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 **Infrastructure Instance Type:**
 * Standard compute flavours to be tested are defined in RM [chapter 4.2.1](https://github.com/cntt-n/CNTT/blob/master/doc/ref_model/chapters/chapter04.md#4.2.1)
-* Performance profiles come in the form of Basic, Network Intensive, and Compute intensive.
-Refer to RM
+* Performance profiles come in the form of Basic and Network Intensive.
+Refer to RM [chapter 2.3](https://github.com/cntt-n/CNTT/blob/master/doc/ref_model/chapters/chapter02.md#2.3) for details on these profiles.
-  [chapter 2.3](https://github.com/cntt-n/CNTT/blob/master/doc/ref_model/chapters/chapter02.md#2.3)
-  for details on these profiles.